Deciphering the Code of Cinema From the Center of Los Feliz by Peter Avellino

 Everything surrounding the big hold-up maybe moves a little too fast for credibility but there’s still a lived in feel throughout the whole thing that makes it undeniably affecting so such issues don’t really matter, particularly when there are scenes like a particularly heartbreaking tableau framed against a group of kids playing in the park sprinklers nearby in the foreground.
 There are laughs but they’re almost secondary--just about the broadest joke in the film, not counting the presence of those Groucho masks, is something I remember bringing the house down way back when (it still gets a laugh out of me actually—the way Burns is walking is so crucial in selling it) but the film is willing to let that stand aside in favor of simple things like the close-ups of the actors as they head towards the big robbery, giving us more in their faces than we ever need to know otherwise either from exposition or prolonged speeches that offer more details about their lives--kudos to composer Michael Small for his score here as well, expertly balancing the various elements throughout.
 One other big gag late in the film involving what’s ordered at a fancy Las Vegas restaurant reminds me of something I heard that my grandfather did long ago.
 There are things in there like that too.
 It’s also kind of fascinating to me now how much of the film just holds on the characters without stirring up a fake ticking clock or outside threat--none of the guys have just received bad news from their doctor and there’s no landlord threatening to evict them.
 It’s just boredom.
 They need to do something as long as they’re still alive, even if the rest of the world barely seems to think of them that way.
 When something does happen near the end it comes practically out of nowhere which seems believable too.

-It’s practically a three-character piece all the way through with no unnecessary side characters, with the key exception of With the addition of Al’s working class nephew Pete played by Charles Hallahan.
+It’s practically a three-character piece all the way through with no unnecessary side characters, with the key exception of Al’s working class nephew Pete played by Charles Hallahan.
 No one else is needed.
 Brest wasn’t even thirty when he made this film and the film displays utter confidence in its willingness to keep things simple, especially considering how a few of his later films like SCENT OF A WOMAN certainly didn’t scrimp when it came to running times.
 GOING IN STYLE is a gentle, endearing reminder that we’re all stuck where we are in one way or another with our own ticking clocks prisoners so we should be willing to do certain things whether it’s flying off to Vegas at a moment’s notice or just putting onions on your hot dog.
 Not to mention robbing a bank.
 Because, what the hell, right?
 Who knows how much time we have.
 What the hell could we lose?
 The film doesn’t underline any of this too much.
 It doesn’t really need to.

 It’s almost easy to forget how the film features two leads who at time were recent Oscar winners and a third who had been nominated.
 Easily the best performance of George Burns’ late career it’s also the one where every ounce of his famous personality seems to be shred away.
 Part of it is the glasses, part of it is simply the way he’s willing to carry himself—they seem to be confident that since he’s George Burns we’re going to like him anyway so the movie doesn’t try to add anything to that and as a result it makes the character he plays into more of a human than at any other point in his career.
 Whether dancing in the street or playing with his nephew Pete’s little girl Art Carney is always delightful but in a grounded way, coming off as a person who’s joking around as opposed to just comic relief with a certain amount of sadness that comes from what ultimately happens.
 Playing the most reluctant of the three at first Lee Strasberg is quietly wonderful, showing how his former cab driver stopped trying years ago—the actor’s eyes during his big speech pierce my soul and it makes the moments where some light come into his eyes mean that much more.
 It never really occurred to me that this film features the sight of Hyman Roth laughing with undeniable joy.
 That’s just goddamn beautiful.
 For all three actors every gesture is just right, even the way they walk down the street seems genuine.
 As the one other key character, Charles Hallahan gives off a sense of decency that makes it little surprise why they would confide in him and he quietly plays very well off Burns and Carney.